 Start the walk from the far left path from the car park.
 This way you will get to see the old platform and station of Miller Dale which used to be the busiest station in the area.

-Turn right on to the Monsal Trail and walk the track past East Buxton Lime Kiln, an impressive structure which was in use until 1944.
+Turn right on to the Monsal Trail, popular with walkers and cyclists.
+Walk the track past East Buxton Lime Kiln, an impressive structure which was in use until 1944.

 Follow the single path along next to the river until you reach a crossroads of paths, to your right there’s a bridge crossing the River Wye.